gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-resizing-the-canvas.md

 Title: WebGL Resizing the Canvas.
 Description: How to resize a WebGL canvas and the issues involved

-How do you resize the canvas?
-All the samples so far have used a fixed size canvas meaning the canvas started at one size and stays the same size forever.
 Here's what you need to know to change the size of the canvas.

 Every canvas has 2 sizes.
 The size of its drawingbuffer.
 This is how many pixels are in the canvas.
 The second size is the size the canvas is displayed.
 CSS determines the size the canvas is